 - 3.7.
 The external evaluation of the family centred approach in Linwood and Ferguslie by Glasgow University has now been completed and a summary of the final report is attached as an appendix to this report.
 The key findings of the evaluation report are "overwhelmingly positive".
 The report highlights a number of key strengths of the approach.
 These are that, to better meet the needs of families, services should be: - Faster in response and more able to devote time to building up and maintaining relationships with families.
 Initial presenting issues may just be one of many that families face and it takes time to understand parents and children's, often complex, situations - Willing to model appropriate behaviour for families rather than merely 'instructing them what to do' - Building relationships with families based on mutual respect and relating to them on their terms - Prepared to 'go the extra mile'.
 Services which are able to operate in a flexible manner and go beyond families expectations of what is required are held in high esteem by the community - Reducing the number of agencies families have to deal with at times of crisis.
 Having a one-stop service with an emphasis on building strong professional client relationship helps maintain parental confidence at times in their lives when self-belief and self-esteem is often low.
 At such times families are often ill prepared to cope with the demands imposed on them by any number of professional agencies. - 3.8.
 One of the recommendations of Renfrewshire's Tackling Poverty Commission was to extend the successful Families First core team model. - 3.9.
 The Scottish Index of Multiple Deprivation (SIMD) has been the defining foundation for identifying those potential additional localities within Renfrewshire which would benefit most from Families First input.
 The SIMD identifies a number of areas of deprivation and the specific issues and challenges that these areas face in relation to health, income, education, employment, access to services and crime incidence.
-The areas of Gallowhill, Foxbar and Johnstone were subsequently identified for the extension of the core team model. - 3.10.
-The recruitment process for the Families First Core Teams to allow the establishment of the service in the new areas including Foxbar is being progressed.
+The areas of Gallowhill, Johnstone and Foxbar were subsequently identified for the extension of the core team model. - 3.10.
+The recruitment process for the Families First Core Teams to allow the establishment of the service in the new areas of Gallowhill, Johnstone and Foxbar is being progressed.
 It is expected that the new team members will be in post by January 2016 allowing the service to commence around this time. - 3.11.
 A consultation of families and community groups in each of the localities took place between September and October to identify the views and needs of each of the communities.
-The results of the Foxbar consultation will determine the scope and nature of the service to be provided. - 3.12.
-The exact location of the base office of the team is currently being identified but is expected to be located within Heriot Primary School.
-The team will make use of other facilities in Foxbar to deliver universal services such as group and drop in sessions.
+The results of the three consultations will determine the scope and nature of the service to be provided. - 3.12.
+The exact location of each of the base office of the team is currently being identified. - 3.13.
 The teams will make strong links with all schools, pre-5 centres and other partner agencies in the area such as Health Visitors.